rolling-sagas/rs-doc/components/README.md

 ### Sanity

+- When sanity check fails or falls to a certain amount, a sprite if the investigator going insane is needed.

-- Sprites of investigator going insane
+- Sprites of investigators going insane

 ### Journal